-The College received approval for an award of £1.5m under the Capital Investment initiative in 2016-17 and will be building a specialist centre for Performance and Sport Science at its Graig campus in 2017-18.
-The College is providing match funding up to the value of £2m, using cash reserves to achieve this.
+The College received an award of £1.5m under the Capital Investment initiative in 2016-17 and with match funding of £ 2m, built a specialist centre for Performance and Sport Science at its Graig campus in 2017-18.
+The building was fully operational from September 2018.

-Under the second Initiative, the College was awarded £966k to fund a wide range of industry standard equipment and to update key elements of its IT infrastructure.
-All expenditure was completed by 31 March 2017.
+Under the second Initiative in 2017-18, the College was awarded £390 k to fund a wide range of industry standard equipment and to update key elements of its IT infrastructure.
+Although some expenditure was recognised in 2017/18, the majority will be expedited in 2018/19